Montgeron

 Montgeron ([mɔ̃ʒ(ə)ʁɔ̃]) is a commune in the southeastern suburbs of Paris, France.
-It is northeast part of the Department of Essonne.
+It is in the northeast part of the department of Essonne.
 It is located 18.5 km from the center of Paris.

 The café Au Reveil Matin at 22 Avenue Jean Jaurès was the departure point of the first Tour de France in 1903.
 Montgeron was also the starting point of the 21st (and last) stage of the 2017 Tour de France.

 Geography

 Climate

 Situated in the region of Île-de-France, Montgeron has an oceanic climate, with cool winters and mild summers, and has more precipitation than others in the central parts.
 The mean temperature is around 10.8 °C, with a maximum of 15.2 °C and a minimum of 6.4 °C. However, the actual temperatures recorded are 24.5 °C in July at the maximum and 0.7 °C in January at the minimum, but the records registered the maximum temperature of 38.2 °C on 1 July 1952 and the minimum temperature of -19.6 °C on 17 January 1985.
 Due to the lower urban density between Paris and its suburbs, a difference of one to two degrees Celsius is felt strongly.
 The amount of sunshine is comparable to the average of the regions of the north of the Loire with 1,798 hours per year.
 Precipitation is also distributed over the year, with a total of 598.3 millimeters of rain and an approximate average of fifty millimeters per month.